lanelayer/lanelayer.github.io/index.md

 - Bitcoin settlement, no locked BTC in contracts
 - Intent-driven execution (swap, lend, pay) with Bitcoin security
-- Ethereum JSON-RPC so wallets and tools just work
+- Ethereum JSON-RPC compatible so wallets and tools just work

 ## Use LaneLayer in minutes
 ### ⚠️ This is experimental software